Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 The humans (and Daar) had set up camp a respectful distance from the Ten’Gewek village.
 Close, but far enough away for some privacy and to avoid loose talk around the fire at night from maybe causing problems with awkward questions in the morning.

 Walsh liked their camp.
 Even though it was a *camp,* it was a clear reminder of which species was the more advanced.
 Synthetic fabrics, carbon-fiber rods and nylon rope were a heck of a lot different to the furs, leathers and wood used by Ten’Gewek.
-Then there was the photovoltaic tarp which still had a place in the era of forcefields---they didn’t need a kick-start of power to get them running, and they didn’t produce detectable emissions.
+Then there was the photovoltaic tarp which still had a place in the era of forcefields - they didn’t need a kick-start of power to get them running, and they didn’t produce detectable emissions.

 Metal cooking utensils, the weather station with its scientific instruments, and the music completed the impression.
 It was Professor Hurt’s turn to put on some tunes, and he’d elected to start the day gently with some Norah Jones.
 Not Walsh’s style usually, but he had to admit that her voice went well with breakfast.